 - What you might need for future study and careers.

 You might have difficulty deciding which subjects to choose and be reluctant to opt for one course at the expense of another.
 It is therefore important to check which can be studied in the Sixth Form without a GCSE background and which cannot.
 Where the GCSE is a requirement for A Level, a pass at grade B is expected.
 There is often the chance to pick up subjects at a later stage during further and higher education.

 First, look into the content of the course.
-A summary of each course can be found in the Options booklet.
-The Options booklet will be given to students in the spring term.
+A summary of each course can be found in this booklet.
 Make sure that it matches up with your abilities and interests and, if necessary, talk to other students in Years 10 and 11.